Greenwolf/social_mapper/README.md

 ## Using Social Mapper

-Social Mapper is run from the command line using a mix of required and optional parameters.
+Social Mapper is run from the command-line using a mix of required and optional parameters.
 You can specify options such as input type and which sites to check alongside a number of other parameters which affect speed and accuracy.

 ### Required Parameters